-Tell them the one or two things you are looking for (e.g., "I am looking for a position as a corporate generalist with a mid-sized company in the financial services business; I would also consider a position as a corporate associate in a mid-sized firm that represents this industry.")
+Tell them the one or two things you are looking for (e.g., "I am looking for a litigation position at a large bank or financial services company; I would also consider a position in risk management at an insurance company or a litigation associate position at a litigation boutique that focuses on commercial litigation.")

 Because of the way our memories work, it is easier to remember someone if you can make a specific association with that person.
+So give your networking contacts an easy way to remember you.
+Boil down what you are looking for to one or two strong sentences.